 AMY GOODMAN: One of your sister protesters, Liz McAlister, the widow of Philip Berrigan, was one of the Plowshares 7.
 Last week, she just celebrated her 80th birthday.
 She, too, faces these charges and was in prison for a year and a half as she awaited the trial.
 Dan, what would you have said to the jury?

 DANIEL ELLSBERG: What did I expect of the jury?

 AMY GOODMAN: What would you have said?
 And why were you blocked?

-DANIEL ELLSBERG: The judge refused to allow a defense of necessity or justification, a very old principle in English common law and American common law that an act under which under some circumstances or many circumstances would be illegal, like blocking a roadway, perhaps stealing a life preserver to throw it to somebody who was drowning, taking it from a nearby boat—an act like that that is meant as necessary to prevent an imminent greater evil, the death of someone, various things, would be legal.
-Not merely extenuating circumstances in a sense, but would actually be legal because it was the right thing to do under these circumstances.
+DANIEL ELLSBERG: The judge refused to allow a defense of necessity or justification, a very old principle in English common law and American common law that an act which under some circumstances or many circumstances would be illegal, like blocking a roadway, perhaps stealing a life preserver to throw it to somebody who was drowning, taking it from a nearby boat — an act like that, that is meant as necessary to prevent an imminent greater evil, the death of someone, various things, would be legal — not merely extenuating circumstances on the sentence, but would actually be legal because it was the right thing to do under these circumstances.
 I am convinced from my own experience that that’s true of the acts here.